PdxCodeGuild/Programming102/practice/unit_2/solutions/exercise_4_solution.md

 while True:
     # ask the user for the operation
-    operation = input("\nEnter the operation you would like to perform or 'done' to quit: ")
+    operation = input("\n\nEnter the operation you would like to perform or 'done' to quit: ")

     # check if the user would like to quit
     if operation == 'done':